defensive driving

 The Ultimate Guide to Defensive Driving: Stay Safe on the Road

 The roads today demand defensive driving skills to ensure safety for yourself and others.
-Whether you’re navigating busy city streets, highways, or rural roads, defensive driving techniques can significantly reduce the risk of accidents.
+Whether you’re driving on busy city streets, highways, or rural roads, defensive driving techniques can significantly reduce the risk of accidents.

 This guide will cover key defensive driving techniques, common road hazards, and how to handle emergency situations to help you become a safer driver.